April through October is best

 While you can climb April through October, July and August are generally the driest months.
-Keep in mind that the Pacific Northwest is infamous for its rainfall.
-Also, depending on how you feel about climbing in the cold, sometimes you can climb year round!
-Just beware of the rain.
+Keep in mind that the Pacific Northwest is famous for its rainfall.
+Also, depending on how you feel about climbing in the cold, sometimes you can climb year-round.

 What about bad weather?

-While Squamish receives a fair amount of rain, most of it is usually on the lighter side, though it can of course pour.
-Be sure to ask your guide service about their policies when weather disrupts climbing.
+While Squamish receives a fair amount of rain, it’s usually on the lighter side.
+Of course, it can pour too.
+Be sure to ask your guiding service about their policies in the event bad weather disrupts your day climbing.

 What's a typical itinerary?

-Usually you’ll meet up with your guide, go over gear and beta, and then plan on what routes you want to ascend, or what techniques you want to focus on most, depending on your skill level and course.
-For climbing in RMNP, count on a very, very early start to beat the afternoon storms.
+You’ll meet up with your guide, go over gear and beta, and then plan on what routes you want to ascend, or what techniques you want to focus on most, depending on your skill level and course.

 What about group sizes?